AlexMercedCoder/tutorialblog/content/blog/2024/2024-10-learning-data-with-python.md

 ### Conclusion

 In this blog, we explored how to use a variety of powerful tools for data operations within a Python notebook environment.
-Starting with the `alexmerced/spark35nb` Docker image, we demonstrated how to set up a development environment that includes PySpark, Pandas, DuckDB, Polars, and DataFusion—each optimized for different data processing needs.
+Starting with the `alexmerced/spark35nb` Docker image, we demonstrated how to set up a development environment that includes PySpark, Pandas, DuckDB, Polars, and DataFusion: each optimized for different data processing needs.
 We showcased basic operations like writing, querying, and aggregating data using each tool’s unique strengths.

 - **PySpark** enables scalable, distributed processing for large datasets, perfect for big data environments.
 - **Pandas** offers in-memory, easy-to-use data manipulation for smaller datasets, making it the go-to tool for quick data exploration.